-A recent CNN report (“Insurer skips doctors and sends massive checks to patients, prompting million-dollar lawsuit” March 1, 2019) highlights a serious problem faced by medical providers such as mental health rehabilitation facilities in obtaining payment for the services they provide.
-Health insurers typically allow patients to assign payment for the services they receive in order to permit providers to receive prompt direct payment for their services.
-This is a unique feature of healthcare in America since this issue does not arise in countries that have single-payer healthcare since there is no need to rely on patients to pay providers for the services they receive.
+A recent CNN report (“Insurer skips doctors and sends massive checks to patients, prompting million-dollar lawsuit” March 1, 2019) highlighted the problems faced by medical providers such as mental health rehabilitation facilities in obtaining payment for the services they provide when their assignments of benefits go unrecognized.

-Doctors, hospitals, and rehabilitation treatment centers cannot afford to provide treatment if they are not being paid.
-Continuity of patient care also depends on prompt reimbursement from insurance companies.
-Most problematic, though, are situations that have arisen in relation to substance abuse.
-Effective treatment of patients suffering from addictions often requires the patient to be in a residential setting.
-After discharge, recovery is dependent on the patient overcoming the temptation to resume drug abuse.
-Putting what can amount to more than a hundred thousand dollars of insurance reimbursement directly into the hands of an addict can be like pouring gasoline on a fire.
-The patient’s recovery is jeopardized and the patient’s access to future treatment is also impeded by the absence of direct payment by the patient’s insurer.
+Doctors, hospitals, and rehabilitation treatment centers cannot afford to provide care if they are not being paid.
+A provider’s willingness to provide care depends on prompt reimbursement from insurance companies, and in some instances, the issue is even more pronounced.
+For example, facilities that treat patients suffering from substance use disorders are particularly vulnerable if the patient receives direct payment and may use what they believe to be a financial windfall to undo the treatment that has been provided since the patient is suddenly able to afford to purchase illicit drugs.
+After discharge, a patient’s recovery is dependent on being able to resist the temptation to resume drug abuse.
+Putting tens of thousands of dollars of insurance reimbursement directly into the hands of an addict can be like pouring gasoline on a fire.
+The patient’s recovery is jeopardized, and the patient’s access to future treatment is also impeded by the lack of direct payment by the patient’s insurer.

-One of the nation’s largest insurers, Anthem, has been sued over its practice of directly reimbursing patients, and other cases are beginning to be filed accusing insurers of strong-arming them into accepting lower reimbursements to join insurer networks in order to receive direct payment.
-Plaintiffs in those lawsuits also allege negligence and irresponsibility in turning over funds to individuals who are likely to misuse the payments and not reimburse their providers.
+As the CNN story relates, one of the nation’s largest insurers, Anthem, has been sued over its practice of directly reimbursing patients; and our firm recently joined with another attorney in bringing a similar claim against a large Blue Cross Blue Shield company that has affiliates in several states.
+Plaintiffs not only allege a violation of their assignment rights, they further allege negligence and irresponsibility in turning over funds to individuals who are likely to misuse the payments and not reimburse their providers.